Sustainability transformations in the large-scale tree plantation sector

 Marsden, T. K., & Arce, A. (2017).
 The social construction of international food: a new research agenda.
 In The Rural (pp. 87-106).
 Routledge.

 Grebitus, C., Steiner, B. and M. Veeman (2015).
-The roles of human values and generalized trust on stated preferences when food is labeled with environmental footprints, Food Policy, 52: 84-91.
+The roles of human values and generalized trust on stated preferences when food is labelled with environmental footprints, Food Policy, 52: 84-91.

 Valley, W., Wittman, H., Jordan, N., Ahmed, S., & Galt, R. (2017).
 An emerging signature pedagogy for sustainable food systems education.
 Renewable Agriculture and Food Systems, 1-14.